10 Security Tips for WooCommerce Website

-Brute force attacks refers to an effective method of simply assuming combinations for passwords or security keys unless one occurs on the correct series of characters.
-There are almost simple ways you can prevent them.
+Brute force attacks refer to an effective method of simply assuming combinations for passwords or security keys unless one occurs on the correct series of characters.
+There are many simple ways you can prevent them.

-- Use a password manager: Password managers like LastPass helps creating difficult passwords for you, and then automatically enter them when you’re on the correct site.
+- Use a password manager: Password managers like LastPass helps to create difficult passwords for you, and then automatically enter them when you’re on the correct site.
 It’s a strong way to make passwords that even experienced attackers will have difficulty cracking.

 - Use 2-Factor authentication: 2-factor authentication is another good way to keep your website safe.
 With 2-factor authentication, even if bad guys have assumed your username and password, they’ll still have to obtain access to another password on another device.

 6. Disable Edit Files from Admin